 Where does Onnie work and how can I get there?

 Onnie works at TLD Tattoo, at 102 Gymea Bay Rd, Gymea, NSW, Australia.
-If you travel via public transport we are a three minute walk from Gymea train station.
+If you travel via public transport TLD is just a three minute walk from Gymea train station.
 There is also 2 and 4 hour parking next to the train station if you’re driving.

 How can I get an appointment?